medined/perl-5-by-example/perl_5_by_example/variables.md

 "Hash" refers to how associative array elements are stored in memory.
 "Hash" is also much shorter than "associative array" and therefore much easier to type and talk about.

-<H3><A name="Example: Assigning Values to Associative Array Variables">Example:
+### Example: Assigning Values to Associative Array Variables

-Assigning Values to Associative Array Variables</A></H3>Before we discuss associative arrays further, let's see how to assign values to them.
+Before we discuss associative arrays further, let's see how to assign values to them.
 When defining a whole array, you can use the same representation that was used for arrays - just remember that you need two items for every element in the associative array.
 You can also assign values to individual elements of an